bbauska/JS-Intermediate-JS/README.md

 }
 </pre>

-Similarly, we could throw an Error or TypeError when the dividend value isn’t a number to prevent NaN results:
+<p>Similarly, we could throw an Error or TypeError when the dividend value isn’t a
+number to prevent NaN results:</p>

 <pre>
   if (isNaN(v1)) {